alchemycodelab/alchemy-fsjs-fall-2019/curriculum/class-32/README.md

 ## useEffect

-`useEffect` allows us to perform side effects (changes that don't depend on what is passedto our component).
+`useEffect` allows us to perform side effects (changes that don't depend on what is passed to our component).
 This is useful for making API calls.

 ```js
 import React, { useState, useEffect } from 'react';